Easy & Tasty Soup Recipes to Make During Confinement

 - Add in chicken broth, broccoli, and potato pieces.

 - Bring to a boil and reduce heat.
 Let it simmer for 15 minutes or until the vegetables are tender.

 - Puree the cooked mixture using a hand mixer or blender.

 - Pour it back into the saucepan and reheat.

 - Season with nutmeg, salt, and pepper.

 Depending on how you like your soups, you are free to omit or add in any ingredients.
-All in all, we hope these recipes have helped you tremendously!
+All in all, we hope these confinement soup recipes have helped you tremendously!
 You might also prefer other Chinese confinement food recipes that include those herbal soups as well.
 Don’t worry, we’ve also got that covered for you!
+In case you’re wondering what should be in the best confinement soup package, we serve a series of herbal soups that can help keep you warm and promote better blood circulation.
 Go through our website to see the different kinds of soups we serve for new moms that can aid their recovery in various ways.